unnati2308/Taxi-Management-System/README.md

 ## Technologies Used

-- **Database**: PostgreSQL for storing user profiles, ride history, and operational data.
+- **Database**: SQL and PostgreSQL for storing user profiles, ride history, and operational data.

 ## Getting Started